franzheidl/SassFunk/README.md

 # SassFunk

-A collection of utility functions for Sass.
+A collection of Sass utility functions.

 ## Install SassFunk